Deer Creek Center History

 The property has two year-round creeks that include habitat for coho salmon, fall

 chinook, Pacific lamprey, winter steelhead, cutthroat trout, redside shiner, speckled dace, suckerfish, and sculpin.
 It is an ideal laboratory classroom for studying serpentine and riparian ecology.
 The location of Siskiyou Field Institute provides excellent access to research sites and teaching locations.
 The land is surrounded by public lands, bordered by a Bureau of Land Management (BLM) Area of Critical Environmental Concern, and by the USFS Squaw Mountain Inventoried Roadless Area.
 Four wilderness areas are within two hour drives from the station: the Kalmiopsis Wilderness, the Siskiyou Wilderness, the Red Buttes Wilderness, and the Wild Rogue Wilderness.
 The Pacific Coast is 1.5 hour drive from the station.
-The property sits directly on the edge of the 2002 Biscuit Fire, a 200,000 ha fire that was one of the West’s largest recorded fires.
+The property sits directly on the edge of the 2002 Biscuit Fire, a 200,000 half acre fire that was one of the West’s largest recorded fires.
 Half of the northern parcel was burned in the fire and provides examples of mixed severity fire.
 This will become a demonstration site for studies of post-fire recovery.

 Deer Creek Ranch features a main parcel containing 190 ha.
 Approximately 7 ha of this tract includes a main residence, a secondary residence, and three outbuildings.
 Approximately 80 ha of the main parcel contain irrigated hay fields.
 The 560 m2 main residence has four bedroom/bathroom suites, a large upstairs dorm-style bedroom, a downstairs living space with bathroom, a large hostel-style kitchen, open living/dining space, additional bathroom and laundry facilities, and a 10m x 15m classroom.
 Visitors are housed in the main residence or allowed to camp on the property; a caretaker is on site full time.
 In the last three years, the new additions have enhanced the site: a solar powered bathhouse, an outdoor pavilion, and two yurts (walled tents) provide additional student housing and facilities.